JeffreySarnoff/FastRationals.jl/README.md

 # 20.0
 ```

-Arithmetic works like `Rational` for eltypes `Int8, .., Int128, UInt8, ...` except there is no Infinity.
+Arithmetic works like `Rational` for eltypes `Int8, .., Int128, UInt8, ...` except there is no Infinity, no compare with NaN.